Interstitial Lung Disease

 What are interstitial lung diseases?

 - Bronchiolitis.
-This is inflammation of the bronchioles (the small airways).
+This is inflammation of the small airways (bronchioles).

 - Alveolitis.
-This is inflammation of the alveoli (the air sacs where oxygen and carbon dioxide exchange in the blood takes places).
+This is inflammation of the air sacs where oxygen and carbon dioxide exchange in the blood takes places (alveoli).

 - Vasculitis.
 This is inflammation that involves the small blood vessels (capillaries).